hammerheim-game/hammerheim-rules/5-warbands.md

 Khaine.
 Profile M WS BS S T W I A Ld
 5 5 4 3 3 1 5 1 8
-Weapons/Armour: An Executioner may be equipped with weapons and armour chosen from the Witch Elves equipment list.
+Weapons/Armor: An Executioner may be equipped with weapons and armor chosen from the Witch Elves equipment list.
 Skills: The Executioner may choose from Combat, & Speed when he gains a new skill.
 In addition, the Executioner may